soos3d/arbitrum-docs/docs/pages/for-devs/quickstart-solidity-hardhat.md

 ---
-title: 'Quickstart: Build a decentralized app (Solidity)'
+title: 'Quickstart Build a decentralized app (Solidity)'
 description: This quickstart walks you through the process of converting a Javascript vending machine's business logic into a Solidity smart contract.
 We'll then deploy the smart contract to a local Hardhat network, then Arbitrum Sepolia testnet, and finally Arbitrum One mainnet.
 author: symbolpunk
 user_story: As a web2 developer, I want to onboard into Arbitrum by building and deploying my first smart contract.